 The language proficiency exam that you take must assess at least reading and writing abilities.
-If you pass a proficiency exam at the appropriate level in your native language, you will fulfill your General Education LOTE requirement, but you will not necessarily earn academic credit.
+If you pass a proficiency exam at the appropriate level in your native language, you will fulfill your General Education LOTE requirement.
+You will not necessarily earn academic credit.
 You should consult with your academic advisor if you have questions about earning credit towards graduation or about fulfilling any of the Gen Ed requirements.

-Learn more about ways to satisfy the Gen Ed language requirement and/or about testing in some of the common languages.
+Learn more about ways to satisfy the Gen Ed language requirement and/or about testing in some of the commonly studied languages.

 Testing is also offered in nearly 40 other, less commonly studied languages.
 Contact the professor to get more information and/or to make an appointment for testing.